htkhiem/euphonica/README.md

 - For v1.0, think of a new UI to cleanly resolve the following issues:
   - Recent View not being very useful.
   - **More browser-like navigation between pages, with actual navigation history instead of leading back to the outermost view**.
-  - How to integrate genre grouping/searching.
-Aside from being a top-level view by itself, we'd also like to look up albums, artists and tracks by genre too.
   - A "Tracks" view that displays the library track by track, with advanced sorting & filtering.
   - Advanced filtering and sorting in Albums, Artists and Tracks View.
-  - Make use efficient use of screen real estate on larger displays (currently looks nice for 1080p & below, but kind of stretched above that).
-- User-editable album wikis and artist bios
 - Local socket-exclusive features:
   - Library management operations such as tag editing (will require access to the files themselves)
   - Save downloaded album arts and artist avatars directly into the music folders themselves so other instances